 Vedic astrology and Nadi astrology are known as Hindu Astrology, and their origin is from India.

 d) Chinese Astrology

 f) Hellenistic Astrology

-Vedic Astrology: Vedic astrology also known as Hindu Astrology or Jyotish.
+Vedic astrology is also known as Hindu Astrology or Jyotish vidya.
 It is said that Vedic astrology first found its mention in the Riga Veda, one of the four Vedas (spiritual scriptures) of the Hindus.
 Jyotish is one of the Vedanga, the six basic disciplines of the Vedas.